500Foods/WelcomeToTroodon/macros/PRINT_START.md

     # Show elapsed time (Note: Requires TIMER macros)
     # RUN_SHELL_COMMAND CMD=shell_get_elapsed_time PARAMS='PRINT_START'

+    # Log the end of the script
+    M118 PRINT_START has ended
 ```
 ## Why 150C?
 Finally, a note about 150C.
 The QGL and potentially the bed leveling that occurs is generally performed at 150C.
 So in essence, we have a situation where the following occurs.